 Crystal Oscillator Connection (XTAL): A crystal can be connected between this pin and OSCIN to provide an alternative frequency reference.
-The crystal must be used in fundamental mode.
 If a crystal is not used this pin should be left open.

-Output Enable Function (OE pin): The DS1073 also features a "synchronous" output enable.
+Output Enable Function (OE pin): The DS1075 also features a "synchronous" output enable.
 When OE is at a high logic level the oscillator free runs.
 When this pin is taken low OUT is held low, immediately if OUT is already low, or at it's next high-to-low transition if OUT is high.
 This prevents any possible truncation of the output pulse width when the enable is used.
 While the output is disabled the master oscillator continues to run (producing an output at OUT0, if the $\overline{\text{ENO}}$ bit = 0) but the internal counters (/N) are reset.
 This results in a constant phase relationship between OE's return to a high level and the resulting OUT signal.
 When the enable is released OUT will make its first transition within one to two clock periods of the master clock.